-Even as platform numbers enact platformization, they offer little insight into the associative, commutative, imitative and configured dynamism that animates technical platforms.
-They evoke dynamism, a form of change vital to capitalization in its promissory modality, but they cannot subsume or fully digest it.
-In key respects, Github might be a singular case of platform capitalization because it makes this indigestibility more obvious.
-It is platform where platforms are assembled, and where the ongoing shaping of platforms in their programmability is practically accomplished.
-Because it is a platformizing platform, a place where the coding masses technically and socially negotiation platform configurations, Github presents the possibility of observing some of the internal dynamics of platformization.
-Github presents, almost despite itself, and even as it seeks to centre forms of coding life on the platform, much evidence of margins of indeterminacy and instability in practices of association, copying, imitations and localized configuration.
+Even as platform numbers enact platformization, they offer little insight into the configurations that assemble technical platforms.
+They evoke growth, a form of change vital to capitalization in its promissory modality, but they cannot subsume or fully digest it.
+In key respects, Github is a singular case of platform capitalization because it makes this aspect of platformization more obvious.
+It is platform where platforms are assembled and configured.
+Because it is a platformizing platform, a place where the coding masses technically and socially negotiate platform configurations, Github presents the possibility of observing some of the dynamics of platformization.
+Github presents, almost inadvertently, and even as it seeks to centre forms of coding life on the platform, much evidence of margins of indeterminacy and instability in practices of association, copying, imitations and localized configuration.

 Compared to Facebook and many other platforms, Github is relatively little known, despite its importance as a site of ongoing platform configuration, invention, maintenance and assembly.
-This relative obscurity is perhaps, however, actually typical of platform capitalization more generally if, as I have been suggesting, all platforms have a constitutive, configurative opacity rooted in their multiple or ensemble reality.
+This relative obscurity is perhaps, however, typical of platform capitalization more generally if, as I have been suggesting, all platforms have a constitutive opacity rooted in their configured ensemble reality.

-In their recent work, Fabian Muniesa and co-authors advocate engagement with capitalization: 'Studying capitalization is also redefining it, engaging with it, against it, alongside it' (Muniesa et al. 2017, 127).
-In this paper, I have approached platform numbers as they derive from naming practices native to code.
-This approach is platform-specific and pays close attention to 'contingent configuration' (Langley and Leyshon 2016, 15).
-Configurative enumeration views platform numbers in ways that pay more attention to the their heterogeneous ensemble realities.
+In their recent work, Fabian Muniesa and co-authors advocate direct engagement with capitalization: 'studying capitalization is also redefining it, engaging with it, against it, alongside it' (Muniesa et al. 2017, 127).
+In this paper, I have re-counted platform numbers as they derive from names native to code.
+This approach is platform-specific and it attends to 'contingent configuration' (Langley and Leyshon 2016, 15).
+Configurative enumerations re-do platform numbers in ways that pay attention to the their ensemble realities.
 Departing from platform numbers, configurative enumeration seeks to render visible the margin of indetermination central to contemporary technical platforms.
 Treating platform numbers as configurative enumerations might give us a more plural sense of platformizing processes.
 We have seen the platform number of repositories on Github as a temporally, socially, materially variable configuration.

 The configurative re-enumerations presented in the preceding discussion do not exhaust the proliferating combinations of machines, infrastructures, and connections taking and platforms.
-The successive re-countings -- almost half of the repositories are copies or forks; the vast majority of repositories only ever receive 1-2 events; a substantial proportion of code repositories have no code in them; oriented recombination of projects heavily contribute to the repository count; many repositories mirror work done elsewhere, configurative repositories hold things together -- are not exhaustive enumerations.
-They are limited in their grasp of what happens to that aspect of the platform ensemble held together by names, counted in their copies and variations.
-But such configurative re-counting points to imitative fluxes, to patterns of variation, to the organizational life of platforms as ensemble realities, to the ongoing processes of concretisation that technical platforms undergo as part of their genesis, and to the configurative processes that in many ways precede and sometimes de-stabilise the capillary extraction of value in capitalization.
+The successive re-countings of platform numbers -- almost half of the repositories are forks; the vast majority of repositories only ever receive 1-2 events; a substantial proportion of code repositories have no code in them; recombination of projects heavily contribute to the repository count; many repositories mirror work done elsewhere; configurative repositories hold things together -- are limited in their grasp to that aspect of the platform held together by names, counted in their copies and variations.
+But such configurative re-counting points to imitative fluxes, to patterns of variation, to the organizational life of platforms as ensemble realities, to the ongoing processes of concretisation that technical platforms undergo as part of their genesis, and to the configurative processes that in many ways precede and sometimes de-stabilise asset-structuring value in capitalization.

 Acknowledgments